MUSCLE (alignment software): Robert C. Edgar

 Edgar graduated in 1982 from University College London, BSc in Physics, PhD in Particle physics.
 He pursued software development post-graduation and founded his own company, Parity Software, in 1988.
-In 2001, he began working with coding algorithms after attending a seminar at the University of California Berkley.
+In 2001, he began working with coding algorithms after attending a seminar at the University of California, Berkeley.
 From 2001-present day Edgar has contributed to or been the sole creator of multiple software programs, including MUSCLE and USEARCH.
 He has written a total of 96 papers in the field of computational biology from 2002-present, with his most recent paper being Discovery and Validation of Alternatives to VSV-G for Pseudotyping of Lentiviral Vectors for In Vivo Delivery of Anti-Tumor Transgenes.
 As of April, 2025, his work has been cited over 143,126 times.
 The two originally published MUSCLE papers have been cited more than 58,979 times combined.
 The paper “MUSCLE: multiple sequence alignment with high accuracy and high throughput” has received more than 49,052 citations, while “MUSCLE: a multiple sequence alignment method with reduced time and space complexity” has been cited over 9,936 times.